Oil struggles to recover after U.S. gasoline stocks build

-LONDON (Reuters) - Oil prices ticked up on Thursday but struggled to fully recover from the previous session’s losses when a build in U.S. gasoline inventories signalled a deteriorating outlook for fuel demand as coronavirus cases soar.
+LONDON (Reuters) - Oil prices ticked up on Thursday but struggled to fully recover from the previous session’s losses when higher U.S. gasoline inventories signalled a deteriorating demand outlook as coronavirus cases soar.

 Overall product supplied, a proxy for demand, averaged 18.3 million barrels per day in the four weeks to Oct.
 16, the EIA said - down 13% from the same period a year earlier.